-Power Seats - If Equipped
+Driver's Power Seat - If Equipped

-Some models may be equipped with driver and passenger eight-way power seats.
-The power seat switches are located on the outboard side of the front seat cushions.
-There are two power seat switches that are used to control the movement of the seat cushion and the seat-back.
+Some models may be equipped with an eight-way power driver's seat.
+The power seat switches are located on the outboard side of the driver's seat cushion.
+There are two power seat switches that are used to control the movement of the seat cushion and the seatback.